chaseruskin/orbit/docs/src/commands/lock.md

 ## __NAME__

-lock - save the state of the world for the ip
+lock - save the world state of an ip

 ## __SYNOPSIS__